 Making my bed is an easy win to get the ball rolling on feeling productive.
 I don’t know what it is about making the bed, but there is a direct correlation between the days I make it and the days I am most productive.

-It also sets an example for my children, who have chores and routines I encourage them to develop.
+It also sets an example for my children who have chores and daily routines I encourage them to develop.
 By instilling these principles, they understand the importance of a morning routine and the importance of chore time for kids.

 Give It a Shot

 The perfect morning routine comes with starting your day off right using realistic and sustainable morning habits that make you feel good.
 You will find mastering this discipline will lead to looking for more ways to incorporate structure into your day.